cartologic/saudi-kepler-map/documentation/docs/index.md

-# Building Map app with Kepler.gl
+# Building a Map app with Kepler.gl

 ## :material-chevron-right-circle: Introduction